 If you have sufficient range with your existing aerial, skip this section.
 If you don't, consider either getting more nodes and / or replace the stock aerial with one tuned (to your region transmitter's frequency):

-- Aerial criteria: 50 Ohm, SMA male connector, low VSWR (<2) (at tuning frequency - see its datasheet), gain > 0 dbi .
+- Aerial criteria: 50 Ohm, appropriate connector (usually SMA male or U.FL), low VSWR (<2) (at tuning frequency - see its datasheet), gain > 0 dBi .

 - Caution, avoid suppliers who:

 - don't state the aerial's tuned frequency and its specific purpose (LoRa network)

 - claim huge gain figures on omni-directional aerials